Read The Cornucopia Institute’s comprehensive comments to the National Organic Standards Board.

-A few years ago, the organic community was shocked to find out that the USDA’s National Organic Program was allowing the certification of hydroponic operations despite the law — the law clearly states that nurturing the fertility of the soil is an integral part of organic management.
+The USDA’s National Organic Program is allowing the certification of hydroponic operations despite the law governing organic agriculture which clearly states that nurturing the fertility of the soil is an integral part of organic management.

-Unlabeled, it is impossible for organic consumers to tell what fruits and vegetables are grown in nutrient-rich soil (impacting flavor and our health) and which are being imported from countries like Canada, Mexico and Holland — where the produce cannot be legally labeled “organic” in those countries!
+Unlabeled, it is impossible for organic consumers to tell what hydroponic fruits and vegetables are being imported from Canada, Mexico, and Holland — countries where hydroponic produce cannot legally be labeled “organic!”

 (c) Dario Sabljak/Adobe Stock

-It is incumbent upon the current NOSB and USDA officials respect past NOSB recommendations banning hydroponics — keeping USDA standards consistent with international rules that prohibit soilless vegetable production as certified organic.
+It is incumbent upon the current NOSB and USDA officials to respect past NOSB recommendations banning hydroponics.

 - Read Cornucopia’s comments on hydroponics to the NOSB for their fall 2016 meeting